 Hello!
 I am Tristan Karch, a Ph.D. student at Inria in the Flowers team under the supervision of Pierre-Yves Oudeyer and Clément Moulin-Frier.
-I am working on Grounding Language Agents and Curiosity-driven exploration.
+I am studying how autonomous agents can learn in social contexts.

 I have a diverse academic background ranging from Mechanical Engineering to Machine Learning.
 I started by completing a BSc and MSc at Ecole Polytechnique Fédérale de Lausanne (EPFL) in Switzerland, where I specialized in Computational Fluid Dynamics (CFD) and Computational Science.
 I also followed a joint master’s degree program with the Institut Supérieur de l’Aéronautique et de l’Espace (ISAE-Supaero) in Toulouse, France and graduated from the Data and Decision Sciences progam.